ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 In 1962 some crazy person built what is generally believed to be the first virtual reality experience.
 This machine pictured above is called a Sensorama.
 The user of the Sensorama sits on a tilted chair and watches a short film with stereoscopic 3D images in wide-angle view with stereo sound and even added effects such as wind and aroma.
-A predecessor of those 4D movies available in cinemas en theme parks these days.
+A predecessor of those 4D movies available in cinemas and theme parks these days.

 This of course cannot be compared with the more advanced implementations we have today.